Node Counting

 Do Lambda functions count as nodes

 No. Lambda invocations are not billing units.
-The DaemonSet Reporter and the Reducer sidecar both assume a long-lived host with a forwarder and don't apply to ephemeral functions.
+The DaemonSet Reporter and the Receiver sidecar both assume a long-lived host with a forwarder and don't apply to ephemeral functions.

-For serverless workloads, use the MCP server's SIEM-sample tool (agentless SIEM polling) and Retriever (S3 archive + on-demand stream).
-Pricing is based on concurrent 10x Engine instances and Retriever pods in your cluster — not the number of Lambda functions.
+For serverless workloads, use the MCP server's SIEM-sample tool (agentless SIEM polling) and Retriever (offload to your S3 bucket + on-demand fetch).
+Pricing is based on concurrent 10x Engine instances and Retriever pods in your cluster, not the number of Lambda functions.

 What if I deploy only to a subset of nodes

-Count only the nodes running the Log10x DaemonSet.
+Count only the nodes running the 10x DaemonSet.
 If you use nodeSelector or nodeAffinity to deploy on 50 of your 200 worker nodes, your count is 50.

-What if I use both the Reporter/Reducer and Retriever
+What if I use both the Reporter/Receiver and Retriever

-Count your Reporter/Reducer collectors only.
+Count your Reporter/Receiver collectors only.
 Retriever pods don't add to node count.

-If you run the Reporter (DaemonSet) or Reducer (sidecar) on 200 nodes and also use Retriever, you pay for 200 nodes.
+If you run the Reporter (DaemonSet) or Receiver (sidecar) on 200 nodes and also use Retriever, you pay for 200 nodes.
 Retriever and the MCP server are included at no extra charge.